tiashDev/pic-docs/docs/source/ipic.rst

 .. function:: interpret(do, val, lineno, line, is_console, filename, is_artist)
    :module: ipic.lang

    The Picturesque interpreter.
-Used by py:func:`ipic.lang.lexer` to execute the program.
+Used by :py:func:`ipic.lang.lexer` to execute the program.
 All arguments are required.

    :param do: The command.
    :param val: The arguments.